aka Miniature JWS

 Features and Benefits

-Main competitors for TJWS are Winstone, LWS, and Jetty.
-TJWS can successfully compete with more established and reputable servers as Tomcat and JBOSS.
-Main benefits of TJWS are simplicity and tiny footprint.
+Main competitors for TJWS are Winstone, Eclipse Jetty.
+TJWS can successfully compete with more established and reputable servers as Tomcat, Glassfish, and JBOSS.
+Main benefits of TJWS are simplicity and a small footprint.

 Modular design is used for TJWS.
 It gives a flexibility of creation different configurations with exactly required features.
 A heart of TJWS is a light weight servlet container.
 A set of predefined servlets extends functionality of the container transferring it to a web server or/and an application server.
 Predefined servlets can be eliminated or redefined for extra flexibility.

-Selecting or not J2EE deployment gives an extra flexibility in a final size of a deployed application.
-Like for an embeddable or a mobile application is possible to use Java Personal Profile 1.x compatible servlet container module.
-For less critical in size deployment is possible to use J2EE deployment module and JSP module.
-Originally provided GNU JSP providers have been withdrawn from latest TJWS version for keeping pure BSD license, however GNU JSP providers can be reached in previous versions.
-I do not support them anyway.
+Selecting or not J2EE deployment gives an extra flexibility in the final size of a deployed application.
 Only Jasper is currently supported as JSP provider.
 However I separate it to avoid any licensing issues.
-Base module, and J2EE deployment modules have sizes 100K, and 72K correspondingly.
-Jasper's size is about 580K.
+Core server and J2EE deployment modules have sizes 119K, and 98K correspondingly.
+Jasper's size is about 1.5M.
 (I am still looking for help to separate Jasper on runtime and JSP parsing and compilation parts, it could be beneficial for Android deployment.)
-App server services module adds 46Kb.
+The app server services module adds 52Kb.
+And finally websocket module adds 68Kb

 All command line parameters start with '-' (dash) and most of them have a following value part.
 Here they are:

-speed accessing to particular files and improve overall performance of a server.
+speed accessing to particular files and improve overall performance of the server.

 An example of this file can look like: